Mat-Su Valley Frontiersman: History

 Shelly Gill, former editor of Alaska Woman Magazine, became publisher of the Frontiersman in 1983.
 During her five-year-reign, the Frontiersman won a 1986 National Newspaper Association award for a series on child sexual abuse.
 In 1987, Gill directed two reporters to eavesdrop at a cafe where a majority of borough assembly members had gathered after their regular meetings and reported on the overheard conversation.
 The paper then sued the assembly for violating Open meeting laws by discussing government issues in private and later reached a settlement.

-In 1993, Wood sold the paper to Michael and Patricia Lindsey, of Wyoming for more than $1 million.
+In 1993, Wood sold the paper to Michael and Patricia Lindsey, of Wyoming, for more than $1 million.
 In 1996, the couple sold the paper to Wick Communications.
 At that time the Frontiersman had a circulation of 7,000.
 In 2006, Wick purchased Anchorage Press Publishing, which published the Anchorage Press.

-In January 2025, the company announced it was looking to sell the paper.
+In January 2025, Wick announced it was looking to sell the paper.
+In May 2026, the Frontiersman and Press were acquired by the Mat-Su Sentinel, a two-year-old digital-only nonprofit newsroom.
+Following the sale, the Frontiersman will discontinue it's print edition.
+Its archive will remain online for free while its newspaper and photo archive will be donated to a local museum or library.
+Wick retained ownership of the Wasilla printing facility and the paper's adjacent office building.
+Moving forward, new articles posted to the Frontiersman's website will redirect to the Sentinel's website.
+It's undecided whether or not the paper's four staff members will be retained or let go.
+The Press was sold off that June.